clojuredocs/guides/articles/language/core_overview.md

 ### contains?

-`contains` returns  true if the provided value is present in a collection. `contains` is similar to `get` in that vectors treat the key as an index. `contains` will always return false for lists.
+`contains` returns true if the provided *key* is present in a collection. `contains` is similar to `get` in that vectors treat the key as an index. `contains` will always return false for lists.

 ```clojure
 (contains? {:a 1 :b 2 :c 3} :c)